consolelium/multiplayered/README.md

     - Limited-stock items
     - Stackability
     - Tradability
-  - Rotating stores, promo-codes (virtual currency only), discounts, bundles, trading
+  - Rotating stores, promo-codes (virtual currency only, discounts on select items, (un-)limited uses, expiration), discounts, bundles
+  - Trading items or currency
+    - Virtual currencies can be made tokens for trading
+      - Optional; token not needed to trade
+    - Customizable cooldown and what items can be traded
   - Cases (also called drops, drop-tables, loot boxes, or containers), case keys, buy-at-once (buy multiple items at the same time)
   - Timed purchases (examples: daily spin/case/crate, log-in reward (can be automatic)), item quantities
-  - Limited-time offers, honeypots, gift codes (grants a specific item(s) or currency, (un-)limited uses, expiration)
+  - Limited-time offers, honeypots, gift codes (grants a specific item(s) and/or currency, (un-)limited uses, expiration)
   - Subscriptions (real-world money and/or virtual currency, auto-renewal, customizable renewal interval)
-  - Economy rules (keep inflation low)
+  - Refunding purchases made with virtual currency
+    - Virtual currencies can be made tokens for refunds
+      - Optional; token not needed to refund
+    - Customizable cooldown and what items can be refunded
 - Integrations with multiplayer services like Photon
 - Support for moderation tools like banning, warning, and mutes
   - Integration with voice or text chat moderation services like ToxMod and VoicePatrol